 To help with the communication challenges that ensue, Level Homes use Fieldwire tasks to communicate in real-time with trades or vendors instead of sending an email or making a call.
 This ensures everyone is always on the same page when it comes to the status of a certain issue, and no work gets delayed by costly miscommunication.
 With real-time alerts and instant messaging, construction managers can finally focus on the work they need to do; coordinating projects, delegating tasks, and, ultimately, driving productivity.
-And with all communication being stored in one place, Level Homes can see who is doing what and when, to not only understand the building process but to hold all contractors accountable for their work.
+With Fieldwire’s construction management software storing all communication in one place, Level Homes can see who is doing what and when, to not only understand the building process but to hold all construction contractors accountable for their work.

 “Since we’ve started using Fieldwire, it’s holding ourselves, trades, and vendors more accountable, our variance cost has gone down significantly.”

 Documenting all work in one, easy to view place has saved Level Homes a great deal of trouble, but more importantly, it has saved them time and money.
-Please join Fieldwire and Level Homes on November 14 for a free webinar on Building the Future of Residential Home Construction.
-To learn how to operate smarter and faster today, using any device in the field, read our full coverage on Level Homes’ success.
+Please join Fieldwire and Level Homes for an on-demand free webinar on Building the Future of Residential Home Construction.
+To learn more about residential construction technology and how to operate smarter and faster today, using any device in the field, read our full coverage on Level Homes’ success.

 Content Marketing Manager